SupremeSingh/SupremeSingh/README.md

 - **Digital Identity:** How can blockchains power robust and compliant digital identities for underserved populations around the world?
 How can these solutions scale?
 - **Bridging Web2<>Web3:** Blockchains are siloed databases, limited to their own user-generated information.
 How can blockchains learn about the world around them securely?
-- **Accountable Data Privacy:** How can users share their personal data with machine learning models without compromising with their privacy?
-And be sure they're getting the right answer?
+- **Accountable Data Privacy:** How can users share their personal data with machine learning models without compromising their privacy?
+And be certain they're getting the right answer?

 <!--
 **SupremeSingh/SupremeSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.